 Winter in Rio: Why the “off-season” is the best time to visit

 Most people assume Rio de Janeiro shuts down in winter.
-They couldn't be more wrong.
+It doesn't.

 I grew up in Rio.
 And if I'm being honest, winter is my favourite season here.